ozohad/thermal-control/README.md

 critical threshold.
 When the temperature is above this threshold, FANs should be at maximum speed or system shutdown should be performed.

-Package contains the following files:
+Package contains the following files, used within the workload:
 /lib/systemd/system/mellanox-thermal.service
 	system entries for thermal control activation and de-activation.
 /lib/udev/rules.d/50-mellanox-thermal-events.rules